-Undergraduate students (n = 64, 41 females, age = 20 ± 2 years) were recruited from the University of California, Berkeley community and financially compensated for their participation in the experiment.
+Undergraduate students (n = 64, 41 female participants, age = 20 ± 2 years) were recruited from the University of California, Berkeley, community and financially compensated for their participation in the experiment.
 All participants were right handed, as assessed by the Edinburgh Handedness Inventory (Oldfield, 1971).
-The research protocol was approved by the UC Berkeley institutional review board.
+The research protocol was approved by the University of California, Berkeley, institutional review board.